 When are the deadlines for hiring law student externs?

-Due to the paperwork associated with externships and the law school registration deadlines, students must have all externship paperwork handed in by the second week of each semester.
+Due to the paperwork associated with externships and the law school registration deadlines, students must have all externship paperwork handed in by the first day of classes for each semester.
 If students miss this deadline they will not be able to receive credit for the externship.

 Can a field supervisor provide supervision to more than one law student extern in the same semester?